PsychyBruh/Proxy-Hub/readme.md

     logo: 'https://yoursite.com/assets/rh.png'
   }
 ];

 Want to fetch from a backend?
-Create a /api/proxies route that returns JSON and update loadProxies() accordingly.
+Create a /api/proxies route that returns JSON and update the loadProxies() function accordingly.

 🌐 Hosting Options
 You can host Proxy Hub anywhere that supports static files: